sprouter-usa/SpRouter_V1.0/README.md

 4. Design calculations and notes.
 5. Wiki for installation, integration, and use of device.

-While all of the necessary information to make the SpRouter yourself is contained in this repository, it can also be purchased in two forms on eBay with a simple "SpRouter" as the search query.
+All of the necessary information to make the SpRouter yourself is contained in this repository, however if would prefer to simply buy a prebuilt kit, it can also be purchased in the two forms described below.
+Check us out at [www.sprouterusa.com](url) for the best and most exclusive deals!

 Form #1 is a "DIY" kit that contains the SpRouter and all the necessary cables and hardware needed to install it as one would expect.
 However, since the installation requires a small amount of soldering to wires inside the Router housing we also offer a second form where the necessary modifications inside the router have already been performed by us.
 Thus, form #2 contains the SpRouter and all the necessary cables and hardware in addition to a brand new, yet modified Makita RT0701C router.